 ABOUT AUTOMATIC AND ENHANCED AUTOMATIC EMERGENCY BRAKING

-At speeds below 50 mph, Automatic Emergency Braking (AEB) can help you avoid or reduce the severity of a collision† with a detected vehicle you’re following using camera technology.
+At speeds between 5 and 50 mph, Automatic Emergency Braking (AEB) can help you avoid or reduce the severity of a collision† with a detected vehicle you’re following using camera technology.
 It can automatically provide hard emergency braking or enhance the driver’s hard braking.
-On some newer vehicles, this feature extends the upper speed range higher than 50 mph.

 HOW IT WORKS